sudheerpenmetsa/aws/adhoc-topics/network.md

 ![](NACL.jpg)

  ### Internet Gateway:
- - Internet gateway is a entitiy which allows routr from VPC to outside internet
+ - Internet gateway is a entitiy which allows route from VPC to outside internet
  - Only one Internet Gateway can be atatched to VPC
  ### Route Table:
 - Controls routing of outgoing network requests.